HomeHomeseparatorInsightsseparator5 Most Practical Use Cases of AI in Manufacturing

 The most practical use cases of AI in manufacturing include demand predictions, product design & development, supply chain optimizations, product quality control, and equipment predictive maintenance.
 Let's understand each of them with relevant examples.

-1. Demand forecasting for strategic decisions
+1. AI Demand forecasting for strategic decisions

 In the manufacturing sector, overproducing goods ties up capital in excess inventory.
 On the other hand, under-production leads to stockouts and lost sales.
 What if there was a way to optimize production schedules and manufacture only the right quantities at the right time?